MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 * Connect and work with container registries like Docker Hub, GitLab, JetBrains Space, Docker V2, and other self-hosted Docker registries.

-To use the Docker extension in PyCharm to create and run a container from a Docker image:
+To use the Docker plugin in PyCharm to create and run a container from a Docker image:

 :::row:::
     :::column span="2":::